There are so many different styles of dance out there it can be hard and confusing for any parent to choose which class to start their child in.

 We discuss ages and how many lessons children should be doing in our articles:

 How much should kids dance lessons cost?

-Most schools charge you on a monthly basis for dance lessons and you should expect to pay between $30 to $50 per month for one lesson a week depending on your location, demand for a place at the school and experience of the teacher.
-Discounts are usually given as you add on more lessons with some schools having a capped price for attending unlimited lessons.
+Most schools in the US and Canada charge you on a monthly basis for dance lessons and you should expect to pay between $30 to $50 USD per month for one lesson a week.

-Please remember that when starting at a dance school you are usually not just signing up for lessons but also for an annual recital which will incur costuming and other fees which costs you can read about in out article the real costs of dance.
-Most schools also charge a registration or administration fee when you enrol.
+Please remember that when starting at a dance school you are usually not just signing up for lessons but also for an annual recital which will incur costuming and other fees which costs you can read about in our article The Cost of Kids Dance Lessons – A Guide for First Time Parents

 FOR A FIRST BALLET, JAZZ, ACRO DANCE, TAP or SIMILAR LESSON

 - Leggings and a singlet top or t-shirt.

 - Shorts or bike shorts and a singlet top or t-shirt.

 - A leotard with leggings (so they can be barefoot)

 - A leotard with tights and soft soled shoes.